cml-classroom/geog4-6300-lab-6-Nanceegithub/Lab-6_regression.md

     ## Variable(s) "residuals" contains positive and negative values, so midpoint is set to 0.
 Set midpoint = NA to show the full spectrum of the color palette.

 ![](Lab-6_regression_files/figure-gfm/unnamed-chunk-10-3.png)<!-- -->
-{The first difference model tells us how the change in environmental and demographic factors is related to the change in NDVI over the 20-year period.It provides insights into whether shifts in these variables (such as changes in temperature or population) are associated with improvements or declines in vegetation health (NDVI).If there are significant coefficients, this suggests a meaningful relationship between the variables’ changes and NDVI’s change, which could inform policy or resource management decisions.Overall, this model helps to highlight the dynamics between environmental and demographic changes and their influence on vegetation health, which might not be clear when looking at static (non-differenced) data.}
+{The residuals are color-coded based on their magnitude and direction, ranging from negative values (red) to positive values (green).
+Red areas indicate model underestimation, where the predicted values were too high compared to the observed values, with the strongest negative residuals observed in the northeastern part of Australia.
+Green areas, representing overestimation, show regions where the model’s predictions were too low compared to the observed values, mainly in the central and southern parts of the map.
+Yellow and orange regions indicate residuals close to zero, suggesting that the model’s predictions closely aligned with the observed values in these areas.
+Upon assessing the model error, the map reveals significant variability in residuals across the country, with some areas displaying large positive and negative residuals.
+This suggests that the model fits well in certain regions but may fail to capture the data distribution in others.
+Areas with significant residuals could reflect local patterns or characteristics not accounted for by the model, indicating that incorporating additional variables or refining the model could improve accuracy.
+Overall, the model appears to capture the general trend across most of Australia, with the residuals mostly close to zero, but there are notable deviations in some locations.
+These deviations point to opportunities for model improvement, particularly in areas with large residuals, by considering local factors or adding more relevant predictors to enhance the model’s fit.The first difference model tells us how the change in environmental and demographic factors is related to the change in NDVI over the 20-year period.It provides insights into whether shifts in these variables (such as changes in temperature or population) are associated with improvements or declines in vegetation health (NDVI).If there are significant coefficients, this suggests a meaningful relationship between the variables’ changes and NDVI’s change, which could inform policy or resource management decisions.Overall, this model helps to highlight the dynamics between environmental and demographic changes and their influence on vegetation health.}

 \#Option 2 The animal data included in this dataset is an example of count data, and usually we would use a Poisson or similar model for that